namesakefyi/namesake.fyi/src/content/posts/new-namesake-app.md

 ### Clearer, more accessible forms

-If a quest requires filling out documents, a guided form will walk you through the process.
-All questions are clear and straightforward, avoid legal jargon, and explain terms where necessary.
-All elements have been tested for accessibility to ensure that everyone is able to easily fill out forms, whether they are using a desktop, mobile device, or assistive technologies.
+If a quest requires completing documents, a guided form will walk you through the process.
+All questions are written to avoid legal jargon and explain terms where necessary.
+All elements have been tested for accessibility across desktop, mobile, and assistive technologies.
+To help avoid guesswork on open-ended questions, we provide suggested responses and context about what the court is looking for.

 ![A hand holding an iPhone displaying a form with a question that reads, 'Would you like to waive the newspaper publication requirement?'](../../assets/images/posts/new-namesake-app/namesake-phone-2.png)

-Open-ended questions like “What is the reason you’re changing your name?” can induce uncertainty.
-What should I write?
-How much detail do I share?
-To help avoid this guesswork, we provide suggested responses and context about what the court is looking for.

 Depending on your responses, all of the relevant forms will be compiled and merged into a single packet for you to download, review, and submit.
 After submission, documents will remain organized and visible in a documents tab.